• Mark Andre

 Programme Note

-It is a music of disappearance.
-It is the revelation of the most fragile, unstable compositional intermediate time-spaces and their idiomatically, sonically, phenomenologically, spatially and temporally correlating signatures.
+lt is a music of the disappearance. lt is the revelation of the most fragile, unstable compositional between-time-spaces and their idiomatic, sonic, phenomenological, spatial and temporally correlating signatures.

-These were analysed using sonograms (Fast Fourier Transformation) of the most fragile sonic phenomena (including decays) that had previously been recorded.
-In this way, all the compositional signatures of the piano part were revealed, developed, derived, analysed and typologised.
-On the one hand, this exposes the extreme structural instability of the compositional intermediate time-spaces between correlating results and artifacts (the sonograms); on the other hand, the setup of the electronics and the files of those new, most unstable, most fragile signatures of the recorded score fragments were combined with concrete sound signatures of recordings from the Berlin Charité, from the ‘Tränenpalast’ at the former border crossing Bahnhof Friedrichstraße or from the Freiburg Cathedral Boys' Choir and the river Dreisam flowing through Freiburg.
-This results in a fully composed, deconcretised, neither illustrative nor allegorical typology of sound traces of extreme existential, perhaps metaphysical, phenomenological, organisational, spectral, marking, transient, compositional instability.
-This reveals a fully composed music of departure, decay, disappearance.
+These were investigated using sonograms (Fast Fourier Transformation) of the most fragile sonic phenomena (including decays) that had previously been recorded.
+In this way, all compositional signatures of the piano part were revealed, developed, derived, analyzed and typologized.
+On the one hand, this exposes the extreme structural instability of these compositional between-time-spaces, between correlating results and artifacts (the sonograms); on the other hand, the setup of the electronics and the files of those new, most unstable, most fragile signatures of the recorded score fragments were combined with concrete sound signatures of recordings from the Berlin Charité, from the Tränenpalast at the former border crossing Bahnhof Friedrichstraße, trom the Freiburg Cathedral Boys' Choir and the river Dreisam flowing through Freiburg.
+This results in a fully composed, de-concretized, neither-illustrative-nor-allegorical typology of sound traces of extreme existential, perhaps metaphysical, phenomenological, organizational, spectral, mark-making, ephemeral compositional instability. lt reveals a finely composed music of leaving and decay – of disappearance.

-The pericope from the Gospel of Matthew quoted at the end of the score (‘Blessed are those who mourn, for they shall be comforted’; Mt 5:4) unfolds in the compositional approach in the sense of music in remembrance of a deceased child.
+The passage from the Gospel of Matthew quoted at the end of the score ("Blessed are those who mourn, for they shall be comforted"; Mt.
+5:4) unfolds itself, in its compositional approach, in the sense of a music of remembrance for a deceased child.

 More Info